Ruelle transfer operators for contact Anosov flows and decay of correlations: Introduction and Results

-In \cite{kn:D} Dolgopyat used a different approach and established some statistical properties (for the flows he considered) that appear to be much stronger than exponential decay of correlations.
-Indeed, using these properties, a certain technique developed in \cite{kn:D} involving estimates of Laplace transforms of correlations functions (following previous works of Pollicott \cite{kn:Po} and Ruelle \cite{kn:R3}), leads more or less automatically to exponential decay of correlations for H\"older continuous potentials.
-The approach in \cite{kn:D} involved studying spectral properties of the so called Ruelle transfer operators whose definition requires a Markov partition.
+In \cite{D} Dolgopyat used a different approach and established some statistical properties (for the flows he considered) that appear to be much stronger than exponential decay of correlations.
+Indeed, using these properties, a certain technique developed in \cite{D} involving estimates of Laplace transforms of correlations functions (following previous works of Pollicott \cite{Po} and Ruelle \cite{R3}), leads more or less automatically to exponential decay of correlations for H\"older continuous potentials.
+The approach in \cite{D} involved studying spectral properties of the so called Ruelle transfer operators whose definition requires a Markov partition.
 Given an Anosov flow $\phi_t : M \longrightarrow M$ on a Riemann manifold $M$, consider a Markov partition consisting of rectangles $R_i = [U_i ,S_i ]$, where $U_i$ and $S_i$ are pieces of unstable/stable manifolds at some $z_i\in M$, the first return time function $\tau : R = \cup_{i=1}^{k_0} R_i \longrightarrow [0,\infty)$ and the standard Poincar\'e map $\pp: R \longrightarrow R$ (see Sect.
-2 for details).
+2 for detals).
 The {\it shift map} $\sigma : U = \cup_{i=1}^{k_0} U_i\longrightarrow U$, given by $\sigma = \piU\circ \pp$, where $\piU : R \longrightarrow U$ is the projection along the leaves of local stable manifolds, defines a dynamical system which is essentially isomorphic to an one-sided Markov shift.
 Given a bounded function $f \in B (U)$, one defines the {\it Ruelle transfer operator} $L_{f} : B (U) \longrightarrow B (U)$ by $(L_f h)(x) = \sum_{\sigma(y) = x} e^{f(y)} h(y)$.
-Assuming that $f$ is real-valued and H\"older continuous, let $P_f \in \R$ be such that the topological pressure of $f-P_f\tau$ with respect to $\sigma$ is zero (cf. e.g. \cite{kn:PP}).
-Dolgopyat proved (for the type of flows he considered in \cite{kn:D}) that for small $|a|$ and large $|b|$ the spectral radius of the Ruelle operator $L_{f-(P_f+ a+\i b)\tau} : C^\alpha (U) \longrightarrow C^\alpha (U)$ acting on $\alpha$-H\"older continuous functions ($0 < \alpha \leq 1$) is uniformly bounded by a constant $\rho < 1$.
-Whenever the latter holds we will say that {\it Ruelle transfer operators related to $f$ are eventually contracting on $C^\alpha (U)$.}
+Assuming that $f$ is real-valued and H\"older continuous, let $P_f \in \R$ be such that the topological pressure of $f-P_f\tau$ with respect to $\sigma$ is zero (cf. e.g. \cite{PP}).
+Dolgopyat proved (for the type of flows he considered in \cite{D}) that for small $|a|$ and large $|b|$ the spectral radius of the Ruelle operator $L_{f-(P_f+ a+\i b)\tau} : C^\alpha (U) \longrightarrow C^\alpha (U)$ acting on $\alpha$-H\"older continuous functions ($0 < \alpha \leq 1$) is uniformly bounded by a constant $\rho < 1$.